Let’s say you’re the boss, and you have an opening for a widget maker.

 Naroff expects that long-term unemployment will ease as the unemployment rate drops and employers no longer have the luxury of being inundated with resumes for every job posting.

-Still, the recovery has been slow and stubborn, and that means the long-term unemployed may need to continue to have something that is probably in short supply right now: Patience.
+Still, the recovery so far has been slow and stubborn, and that means the long-term unemployed may need to continue to have something that is probably in short supply right now: Patience.